 HOCHSCHILD: The team player is a person who says, “I am fundamentally conservative Republican, and whatever conservative Republican leadership is telling us is the right thing to do.
 I'm on board for that, and I'm going to be loyal to this team, my team”.

 And the third would be the cowboy.
-The cowboy very differently from that says, “You can't afford to love nature”.
+The cowboy very differently from that says, “You can't afford to love nature.”
 What he does is say, “Look, I'm tough.
 You're tough.
 Mother Nature's tough.
 We're all tough, and she can take it.
-Mother Nature will recover.
+You know, Mother Nature will recover.
 I won't be hurt.
 You won't be hurt”.
 Each of them takes pride at a different moment, takes honor from a different emotional moment in their heart.

 HOCHSCHILD: Yes, many of the traditional leaders of the Evangelical church have put a great distance between their faith and protection of the environment so that environmentalists are seen as almost animists, you know, that worship the Earth instead of God, but there's a growing group of Evangelicals who have embraced the idea of creature care and that this is God's creation, and we must protect it for posterity.
-And they do it with, again, a different set of meanings.
+And… but they do it with, again, a different set of meanings.
 There are people, a group of Christians for saving mountain tops, but it's for the sake of the unborn child, so it's got a different take.

 CURWOOD: You know, recent statistics show that the life expectancy of white working-class people is declining in this country.
 How might this be tied to the appeal of the Tea Party to folks who are nonetheless suffering some substantial environmental outrages?